ResetXPDR/MSFS2020_AutoFPS/README.md

     - When checked, a target FPS will automatically be calculated, following any initial FPS settling, when stationary on the ground or any time you are in the air.
     - Automatically recalulated if performance conditions are too low for the calculated target FPS, on the ground after arriving at a new destination, if you change graphics mode or if you uncheck then check the option again for a quick recalibration.
     - Will range from 96% of your current average FPS on the ground to 85% at or above 3000 ft, the latter being lower to give head room for Max TLOD that should likely be achievable at altitude.
-  - On Top - allows the app to overlay your MSFS session if desired, with MSFS having the focus.
-This is mainly useful for adjusting settings and seeing the outcome over the top of your flight as it progresses.
+  - On Top
+    - Allows the app to overlay your MSFS session if desired, with MSFS having the focus.
+    - Mainly useful for adjusting settings and seeing the outcome over the top of your flight as it progresses.
+    - Should also satisfy single monitor users utilising the FG capability of MSFS as they now see the true FG FPS the app is reading when MSFS has the focus.
   - Flight type
+       - VFR
-       - VFR - your TLOD will be locked any time you are below 100 ft or are on the ground, except if TLOD Min + gets activated if enabled and performance conditions are good enough to boost your starting TLOD.
-Once in the air above 100 ft, your TLOD will dynamically change to achieve your target FPS.
-Once below 100 ft, your TLOD will lock to whatever it last was and will stay that way until you take off and climb above 100 ft.
+         - TLOD will be locked any time you are below 100 ft or are on the ground, except if TLOD Min + gets activated if enabled and performance conditions are good enough to boost your starting TLOD.
+         - Once in the air above 100 ft, your TLOD will dynamically change to achieve your target FPS.
+         - Once below 100 ft, your TLOD will lock to whatever it last was and will stay that way until you take off and climb above 100 ft.
+       - IFR
-       - IFR - exactly like the old TLOD Min on ground/landing option whereby your TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
-Again, TLOD Min + may increase this should performance conditions be good enough to boost your starting TLOD.
-Once in the air and above either a pre-determined (non-expert) or user-selectable (expert) TLOD base altitude, TLOD will be allowed to change to the lower of either the schedule based on your TLODs, FPS sensitivity and average descent rate settings or what your current performance dictates.
-On descent your TLOD will progressively work its way down to TLOD Min by the TLOD base altitude.
+         - Exactly like the old TLOD Min on ground/landing option whereby your TLOD will be locked to either a pre-determined (non-expert) or user-selectable (expert) TLOD Min.
+         - Again, TLOD Min + may increase this should performance conditions be good enough to boost your starting TLOD.
+         - Once in the air and above either a pre-determined (non-expert) or user-selectable (expert) TLOD base altitude, TLOD will be allowed to change to the lower of either the schedule based on your TLODs, FPS sensitivity and average descent rate settings or what your current performance dictates.
+         - On descent your TLOD will progressively work its way down to TLOD Min by the TLOD base altitude.
 As with VFR mode, TLOD will not change on the ground unless TLOD Min + is activated and performance conditions are met.
   - Use Expert Options - When disabled allows the app to use default settings in conjuction with your chosen target FPS that should produce good automated FPS tracking, provided you have set a realistic FPS target within your system's performance capability.
 When enabled, the UI expands to show additional MSFS settings to adjust.
 If you do not understand these settings and their impact on MSFS performance and graphics quality, it is strongly recommended that you do not use these expert options and you should uncheck this option.
 When Use Expert Setting is unchecked, the following internal settings are used by the app:
     - Auto Target FPS - user selectable
     - FPS Sensitivity - 5%